santerra505/terra.py/docs/tutorial.rst

 -----------------------

 It's time to start using Terra SDK!
 Once properly configured, the ``LCDClient`` instance will allow you to interact with the Terra blockchain.
-Try getting the latest block height:
+To get the latest block height, run the following code:

 .. code-block:: python

     >>> terra.tendermint.block_info()['block']['header']['height']
     '1687543'

-Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.
+In addition to reading block data, you can also sign and send transactions, deploy and interact with smart contracts, and interact with the Terra blockchain using the Terra SDK.